juliannatruitt/ase285_homework8/Documentation/Design/design.md

 		- information is passed to signup.js
 		- data is then passed to the utility to read from a function that will read from the text file of users and see if the email matches any of the users listed.
 			- if email does not match any of the users, then a new user will be created.
+				- passowrd will get sent to module password_strength to see if the password is strong enough.
+					- if password is not strong enough the user will be returned with a message reminding them of the password requirments.
 				- email and password will first get stored into a text file.
 				- then the module makepassword.js will run which will convert the password in that text file, into a new file with the passwords encypted.
 				- that will then get directed to the utility module which will use a function to upload the file to mongoose.